transloadit/node-sdk/README.md

 #### async getAssembly(assemblyId)

-Retrieves the JSON status of the assembly identified by the given `assemblyId`.
+Retrieves the JSON status of the Assembly identified by the given `assemblyId`.
 See [API documentation](https://transloadit.com/docs/api/#assemblies-assembly-id-get).

 #### async cancelAssembly(assemblyId)

-Removes the assembly identified by the given `assemblyId` from the memory of the Transloadit machines, ultimately cancelling it.
-This does not delete the assembly from the database - you can still access it on `https://transloadit.com/assemblies/{assembly_id}` in your Transloadit account.
-This also does not delete any files associated with the assembly from the Transloadit servers.
+Removes the Assembly identified by the given `assemblyId` from the memory of the Transloadit machines, ultimately cancelling it.
+This does not delete the Assembly from the database - you can still access it on `https://transloadit.com/assemblies/{assembly_id}` in your Transloadit account.
+This also does not delete any files associated with the Assembly from the Transloadit servers.
 See [API documentation](https://transloadit.com/docs/api/#assemblies-assembly-id-delete).

 #### async replayAssembly(assemblyId, params)

-Replays the assembly identified by the given `assemblyId` (required argument).
+Replays the Assembly identified by the given `assemblyId` (required argument).
 Optionally you can also provide a `notify_url` key inside `params` if you want to change the notification target.
 See [API documentation](https://transloadit.com/docs/api/#assemblies-assembly-id-replay-post) for more info about `params`.

 #### async awaitAssemblyCompletion(assemblyId, opts)

-This function will continously poll the specified assembly `assemblyId` and resolve when it is done uploading and executing (until `result.ok` is no longer `ASSEMBLY_UPLOADING`, `ASSEMBLY_EXECUTING` or `ASSEMBLY_REPLAYING`).
+This function will continously poll the specified Assembly `assemblyId` and resolve when it is done uploading and executing (until `result.ok` is no longer `ASSEMBLY_UPLOADING`, `ASSEMBLY_EXECUTING` or `ASSEMBLY_REPLAYING`).
 It resolves with the same value as `getAssembly`.

 `opts` is an object with the keys:
 - `onAssemblyProgress` - A progress function called on each poll.
 See `createAssembly`